FaVIQ: FAct Verification from Information-seeking Questions: Data

-\dataname\ is as large-scale as \fever, while its distributions of claim length is much closer to claims authored by professional fact checkers (\snopes\ and \scifact; details in Section~\ref{sec:exp-real}).
-We also compare with \fm\ because it is the most recently introduced fact verification dataset, constructed through a carefully-designed multi-player game to better control for the lexical bias seen in \fever. \fm\ is smaller scale, due to difficulty in scaling multi-player games, and has claims that are slightly longer than professional claims, possibly because they are intentionally written to be difficult.
+\dataname\ is as large-scale as \fever, while its distributions of claim length is much closer to claims authored by professional fact checkers (\snopes\ and \scifact). \fm\ is smaller scale, due to difficulty in scaling multi-player games used for data construction, and has claims that are slightly longer than professional claims, likely because they are intentionally written to be difficult. \boolq\ is smaller, likely due to relative difficulties in collecting naturally-occurring yes/no questions.